 An urban prepper has to deal with much more problems when it comes to preparedness and survival, compared to their fellow preppers, living in small communities.
-They have to deal with limited space and always keep an eye on their neighbors as they never know who might be a friend or a foe, in a time of crisis.
-The strategies presented in this article are designed for the preppers living in large cities and are intended to give them an upper hand and increase their chances of survival.
+They have to deal with limited space and always keep an eye on their neighbors.
+They never know who might be a friend or a foe, in a time of crisis.
+The strategies presented in this article are designed for preppers living in large cities.
+They are intended to give them an upper hand and increase their chances of survival.

 Here are the strategies you should consider if you are an urban prepper:

 1. Every urban prepper needs to Learn How to Listen

 Before something occurs, there are always signs and information out there that you need to discover before it’s too late.
 Learning how to use a police scanner can be a valuable tool for an urban prepper.
 Especially if evacuating is the main choice for survival.
 A police scanner will alert you to where the disaster has occurred if it’s spreading.
 It will tell you what are the social implications and if there is more danger coming along with it.

 I recommend having a police scanner rather than getting an app for your phone.
 You never know when the cell networks or the internet will go down.
 Another method to listen to the outside world is a HAM radio.
 It might prove even better than the police scanner and here is why.

 HAM radio operators will report from the scene or its vicinity and they will not filter out any information.
 They will say it how they see it.
 You can get much more valuable information from radio operators rather than from the police.

 Do you think the police are unaware of people tuning in on their frequency?
 They know all about it, and in case of a major disaster, they are trained to spread the information in a manner that shouldn’t cause panic.
 They know to avoid providing all the information to the scared masses.
 Learn how to operate a police scanner and a HAM radio and you will be able to know both sides of the story, before you act.

 2. An urban prepper should know how to jump-start a car